jhyang13/Python-Web-Scraping-Mars-Data-Analysis/README.md

 In *method2.ipynb, I strictly followed the process in the starter file.

-mars_weather.csv is the CSV file for exporting the data frame.
+mars_weather.csv is the CSV file for exporting the data.